Website Design Cost: Guide to Average Pricing in 2026

 If you are an entrepreneur, you aren’t just competing with the guy down the street; you are competing with the digital standard set by firms like Vita Mojo.

-If your site resembles one built in 2019 using website builders, you’ve already lost the battle for a strong visual brand image.
+If your site resembles one built in 2019 with a website builder, you’ve already lost the battle for a strong visual brand image.

 The State of Website Design Cost in 2026: What’s Changed?